 Hormones certainly play a part as well.
 Women experience a surge in estrogen during pregnancy, and those levels drop rapidly in the hours after giving birth.
 In general, women are at greater risk of depression at certain times in their lives, such as during puberty, during and after pregnancy, and during perimenopause.
 Some women also have depressive symptoms right before their period.

-Postpartum depression can sometimes be so severe as to lead to a break with reality.
-Termed postpartum psychosis, the condition is rare, occurring in about 1 or 2 of every 1,000 births.
-It usually begins in the first two weeks after childbirth.
+A related but distinct postpartum condition, postpartum psychosis, occurs less frequently than postpartum depression—in only about 1 or 2 of every 1,000 births—but is extremely serious.
+This condition usually begins in the first two weeks after childbirth and can be so severe that it leads to a break with reality.
 Women who have schizophrenia, bipolar, or a history of psychotic episodes have a higher risk for experiencing postpartum psychosis.

 Symptoms of psychosis may include:

 - Experiencing rapid mood swings throughout the course of the day

 - Paranoid thoughts, particularly with regard to the baby’s well-being